Architecture in Barcelona

 If Madrid is about paintings, Barcelona’s forte is architecture, notably the work of Antoni Gaudí (1852–1926), whose buildings are the most startling manifestations of Modernisme—the Spanish, and mainly Catalan, chapter of the late-19th-century Art Nouveau movement.
 Other leading Moderniste architects include Lluís Domènech i Montaner and Josep Puig i Cadafalch.

 Barcelona’s Roman, Romanesque, and Gothic legacy is equally interesting.
-The famous Rambla separates the Barri Gòtic and its Roman core from the Raval, where the medieval hospital, the shipyards, and Sant Pau del Camp, Barcelona’s oldest church, are the main attractions, along with Richard Meier’s rationalist MACBA (Museu d’Art Contemporani de Barcelona) and the CCCB (Centre de Cultura Contemporània de Barcelona) next door.
+The famous Rambla separates the Barri Gòtic and its Roman core from the Raval, where the medieval Hospital de Sant Pau, the shipyards, and Sant Pau del Camp, Barcelona’s oldest church, are the main attractions.

-The medieval intimacy of the Barri Gòtic balances the grace and distinction of the wide boulevards in the Moderniste Eixample, while Roman walls and columns provide counterpoint to sleek new 21st-century structures in the Raval or the Olympic Port.
+The medieval intimacy of the Barri Gòtic balances the grace and distinction of the wide boulevards in the Moderniste Eixample, while Roman walls and columns provide counterpoint to sleek new 21st-century structures in the Raval and the Olympic Port.
 A visit to Gaudí’s Sagrada Família followed by a quick hop over to the Mediterranean Gothic Santa Maria del Mar will leave your senses reeling with the gap between Catalan Art Nouveau ornamentation and the early Catalan Gothic’s classical economy.
 Even more dramatically, proceed from Domènech i Montaner’s Moderniste showstopper, the Palau de la Música Catalana, to Mies van der Rohe’s minimalist masterpiece, the Barcelona Pavilion.
 For a look at contemporary Barcelona architecture, take a tram ride east from Ciutadella–Vil.la Olímpica into the Diagonal Mar district past Ricardo Bofill’s Teatre Nacional de Catalunya, Rafael Moneo’s Auditori, Jean Nouvel’s Torre Agbar, ending at the Fòrum building by Herzog & de Meuron.
-Meanwhile, Ricardo Bofill’s W Hotel Barcelona, in the form of a giant sail on the Barceloneta waterfront, is the toast of the town since opening to fanfare in October 2009.